vinodpgowda/git-demo/readme.txt

 Modified changes are added and commited to tracking.

 Now try again, just make sure we are comfortable with this process.

+Now I am going to create another file and add both these files and commit.